 The longer version goes as follows:

-Clarecraft is a company that sells highly popular handcrafted Discworld miniatures and jewellery.
-Information on Clarecraft can be found in the Discworld Merchandise FAQ, available from the Pratchett Archives.
+Clarecraft is a company that used to sell highly popular handcrafted Discworld miniatures and jewellery.
+(They went out of business in 2005.)

-One particular item of jewellery they sell is the anorankh, a small model of an Egyptian cross wearing an anorak.
-(Don't ask -- but in case you think you want to know: the precise story of how the anorankh came into existence can be found in the Holy Anorankh file, also available from the Pratchett Archives.)
+One particular item of jewellery they sold was the anorankh, a small model of an Egyptian cross wearing an anorak.
+(Don't ask -- but in case you think you want to know: the precise story of how the anorankh came into existence can be found in the Holy Anorankh file, also available from the L-space Web.)

 Meanwhile, over on

 standard practice for the male readers of the group to propose marriage

 (often all of them at the same time) to female readers.
 Colette, our